brijml/xcaliber-task/README.md

 ### Conclusion
-Training a neural network with batch normalisation layers not only speeds up the training but also makes it smoother.
+Training a neural network with RMSProp not only speeds up the training but also makes it smoother as compared to SGD opimizer which shows lot more oscillations in weight updates and loss values at each iteration.
 ### References
 [Zhun Fan,Yuming Wu, Jiewei Lu, and Wenji Li, “Automatic Pavement Crack Detection Based on Structured Prediction with the Convolutional Neural Network,” Arxiv,2018](https://arxiv.org/pdf/1802.02208.pdf)